airbytehq/airbyte/docs/integrations/sources/monday-migrations.md

 ## Upgrading to 2.0.0

-Connector migrated to the latest API Version 2024-01.
-Type of Id fields was changed from integer to string for the following streams: "boards", "items", "teams", "users", "workspaces"
+Source Monday has deprecated API version 2023-07.
+We have upgraded the connector to the latest API version 2024-01.
+In this new version, the Id field has changed from an integer to a string in the streams Boards, Items, Tags, Teams, Updates, Users and Workspaces.
+Please reset affected streams.

 ## Connector Upgrade Guide